 Can a single person start an NGO?

 No, a single person cannot begin an NGO.
-A minimum of two people are required for Section 8 company incorporation, and at least three are required for Trust and Society registration.
+At least two people are required for Section 8 company incorporation, and at least three are required for Trust and Society registration.

 What is the advantage of NGO?